djipco/surface-scanmeister/README.md

 ### SANE

-SANE is the framework that provides support for a variety of scanners (and cameras):
+SANE is the framework that provides support for a variety of scanners (and cameras).
+It should already be installed.
+If not:

 ```
 sudo apt install sane